zammad/zammad-org/src/en/documentation/use/advanced-features.md

 optional feature is active, it shows a list of activities from which you can select in the time accounting dialog.

 If a ticket already has accounted time(s), you can see it in the ticket sidebar on the right side in the ticket detail view at the bottom.
-You can find the calculated sums of each activity type (if configured) as well as the total sum of accounted times for all activity types.
+You can find the calculated sums of each activity type (if configured) and the total sum of accounted times for all activity types.

 ![Screenshot shows the time accounting overview](/screenshots/cypress/documentation/use/advanced-features.cy.js/time-accounting-overview.png)